 What is human services transportation?

 Human services transportation helps people with mobility challenges and other special transportation needs get to where they need to go.
-Many folks experience transportation challenges because of disability, low income, age or other factors.
+Many people experience transportation challenges because of disability, low income, age or other factors.
 When transportation services fail to meet their needs, they are unable to get to medical appointments, work, school, shopping and other services.
-These gaps in service lead to more problems—including poor health, lower wages, isolation and overall poor quality of life.
+These gaps in service lead to additional challenges—including poor health, lower wages, isolation and overall poor quality of life.

 Who uses human services transportation?